aurora-multiphysics/platypus/doc/content/installation/build_script.md

 | `-c=[<name> <version> <options>]`,<br />`--compiler=[<name> <version> <options>]` | Adds an external compiler to the spack environment.
 It is possible<br />to add any number of compilers.
 In `<options>`, one would include<br />the path to CC, CXX, F77, and FC compilers.
 It is not necessary to<br />fill them all.
 See example below. |

-As an example, should we wish to build Platypus on a system with AMD GPUs and with some pre-defined compilers and packages
+As an example, should we wish to build Platypus on a system with AMD GPUs and with some predefined compilers and packages
 already present on the machine, one possible invocation command would be:

 ``` {.sh}